Ben-Boyte/run-buddy/README.md

 https://ben-boyte.github.io/run-buddy/

 ## Contribution
-Made with ❤️ by Ben
+Made with ❤️ by Ben.